nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-following-fast-tracks.md

 ### Elasticsearch Upgrade

+#### Upgrade Elasticsearch Version

 Upgrading Elasticsearch to 2.3.x is required.
 Please have a look at Elasticsearch breaking changes [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.0/breaking-changes-2.0.html).

 In order to upgrade your cluster to 2.3.x, please follow these [steps](https://www.elastic.co/guide/en/elasticsearch/reference/current/restart-upgrade.html).

+#### Update Properties with Dots

-As dot are not longer accepted as a property name, we replaced property like `ecm:path.depth` by `ecm:path@depth`.
-So you need to drop your index containing propertiesf with dot, upgrade Elasticsearch cluster + Nuxeo and re-index your repository.
+As dots (`.`) are not longer accepted in a property name, we replaced properties like `ecm:path.depth` by this form `ecm:path@depth`.
+So you need to:
+1. Drop your index containing properties with dot.
+2. Upgrade Elasticsearch cluster + Nuxeo.
+3. Re-index your repository.
 In Nuxeo case, only the index storing documents needs to be re-indexed.

+#### Use Scroll API to Fetch All Documents

-Furthermore `NxQueryBuilder.limit(int)` won't accept `-1` soon due to ElasticSearch change on `index.max_result_window`.
-This parameter is now 10000 by default, which prevent us to set Integer.MAX_VALUE in order to return all documents.
+`NxQueryBuilder.limit(int)` won't accept `-1` soon due to Elasticsearch changes on `index.max_result_window`.
+This parameter is now 10000 by default, which prevent us to set `Integer.MAX_VALUE` in order to return all documents.

 In order to fetch all documents, we recommend you to use the scroll API instead (`ElasticSearchComponent.scroll(NxQueryBuilder, long)`).
 All queries made with a `-1` as limit will fail unless you update the `index.max_result_window` setting on ES cluster (highly unrecommended).